-The EU Social Policy database provides an overview of the European Union's Social Policy development from the start of the integration to the end of 2020.
+The EU Social Policy database provides an overview of the European Union's Social Policy development from the start of the integration to early 2025 (cut-off date: 01.02.2025).
 It is part of a multi-annual project carried out at the University of Bremen, at Leipzig University and at the Freie Universität Berlin.